-1970s after many multinational corporations formed the term stakeholder, meaning those on common approach is corporate philanthropy.
+Nowadays there are different approaches to the CSR in different parts of the world.
+The most common approach is corporate philanthropy.
 This includes monetary donations and aid given to local and non-local nonprofit organizations and communities, including donations in areas such as the arts, education, housing, health, social welfare and the environment.